Zeroids: 2010 Moonstone Books Revival

-"Now, in much like an action movie version of Dorothy and her friends from OZ, Destiny unites with Zintar,Zerak, Zobor and Zogg to combine the fun retro appeal of nostalgic robots with cutting edge explosive adventure!"
+"Now, in much like an action movie version of Dorothy and her friends from OZ, Destiny unites with Zintar, Zerak, Zobor and Zogg to combine the fun retro appeal of nostalgic robots with cutting edge explosive adventure!"

 2016 Toyfinity Revival

-As part of their licensing package in 2013, Toyfinity acquired the rights to Robo Force, Manglor, Rocks & Bugs & Things, and Zeroids/STAR Team from former Ideal Toy Company.
+As part of their licensing package in 2013, Toyfinity acquired the rights to Robo Force, Manglors, Rocks & Bugs & Things, and Zeroids/STAR Team from former Ideal Toy Company.
 Compatible with the Glyos System Series designed by Onell Design, the kits mixed Robo Force kits featuring 41 or more pieces with Zeroids kits featuring 16 or more pieces with a figure which can be arranged and re-arranged in any way the user sees fit.
 Key philosophical differences between Zintar and Zerak, without the firm claws of Commander Zogg to guide them, have led to different evolutionary paths for these mechanical wonders.
 The tribes of the Prime Zeroids have gone their own ways, interacting very little over the interceding years.
 Guidance under the gaze of Zintar pushed their advancement into Neo Zeroids.

+With the defeat of Nazgar the Tyrant & The Knight of Darkness thanks to the help of Maxx Zero, Zintar has taken up the mission to locate their missing leader: Commander Zogg.
+Assembling a new Zobor and Zerak for assistance along with a newly configured Zeroid Drone for special mission abilities, they set off to find the final classic teammate of the original line.
+However the mission is quickly sidetracked with the discovery of the Manglors of planet Uzalek.